Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 Image of same two people as above, but now posture and expressions show a more restrained approach.
 Dialogue balloon for one person shows formal argument with 1. (illegible text), (illegible text) 3.
 Therefore, (illegible text).

-• Formal logic: Formulating and analyzing arguments that are highly structured.
-Formal logic is focused on how the structure of an argument (how the premises relate to the conclusion) makes an argument good or bad.
+• Formal arguments: Formulating and analyzing arguments that are highly structured.
+Formal logic is focused on how the structure of an argument (how the premises relate to the conclusion) makes an argument valid or invalid.

 Throughout this unit we will be moving from informal logic to formal logic, by learning how to translate statements and arguments into sentential form.